 Take a look at the mentions I gathered about Gal Meets Glam, an American lifestyle blogger from Charleston.
 All the data gathered nowadays can be overwhelming (and we’re bombarded by information – did you know that we receive five times as much information as in 1986?).
 Thankfully, you can filter the mentions according to your needs.

 Check out Julia’s overall social media reach.
-Not only it’s quite impressive, but Julia is also active on many different channels – Facebook, Twitter, Pinterest, Instagram, you name it.
+Not only it’s quite impressive, but Julia is also active on many different social media channels.

 Moreover, according to our Brand24 project, in the last year she had only 2 negative reactions.
 To put things simply – audience attitude towards Julia was only positive.